 When I found out my son had been assigned to bring snack to school around Dr. Seuss’ birthday, I knew I wanted to make a fun Seuss-themed snack and beverage with him in honor of one of our favorite authors.
+I searched online for snack ideas, but found that most Seuss food recipes were for meal ideas or desserts.
+There weren’t many recipes in the way of snacks.
+So, I made one up.
+It is very easy to make a Dr Seuss snack mix with some Pink Ink to drink!

 Have you ever had Chow Mein noodles before?
 They are yummy, not especially good for you, but yummy.
 One my favorite Seuss books to read to my kids is “Fox in Socks” which ends with the Tweedle Beetle Battle where the battle’s on a poodle and the poodle’s eating noodles.